ADITYA314314/Environmental-Clearance-Data-Parivesh--Governement-of-India-/README.md

 - **Forest Clearance (Forest Conservation Act, 1980)**
 - **Wildlife Clearance (Wildlife Protection Act, 1972)**
 - **CRZ Clearance (CRZ Notification, 2011)**

+**Objective**:
+This project aims to **analyze the impact of environmental clearances on both the economy and ecology** by leveraging data scraped from the **PARIVESH portal**.
+Infrastructure projects in India often encounter delays due to **bureaucratic inefficiencies in the clearance process**, impacting sustainable development.
+By studying key project milestones like initiation, clearance requests, approval times, and completion dates, this project seeks to identify bottlenecks and their implications for economic growth and ecological balance.

 The portal streamlines clearance processes by integrating them under a single platform, providing features like **unique project IDs**, and automatic notifications to minimize delays.
 Despite these advancements, the **interlinked and complex approval system often causes significant delays**, impacting both environmental sustainability and economic development.